 There are at least 20 major stock exchanges in the world.

 The largest are (with recent market capitalization):

 - Euronext (European Union): $4.65 trillion

 - Shenzhen Stock Market (China): $3.55 trillion

 - TMX Group (Canada): $2.9 trillion

 How the Stock Market Works

-Despite the numerous legal, financial and logistical technicalities in bringing a company selling its stock together with investors, the process flows effortlessly and even in real time.
+Despite the numerous legal, financial, and logistical technicalities in bringing a company to sell its stock together with investors, the process flows effortlessly and even in real time.

 That’s the benefit of technology, and especially of the Internet.